ProGamerGov/captum/captum/optim/README.md

 #### **Circuits**

-Below we demonstate how to use the circuits submodule to obtain important contextual information for the interactions of neurons in a neural network.
+Below we demonstate how to use the circuits submodule to obtain important contextual information for the neurons in a neural network.

 We start off by loading a linear version of the InceptionV1 model, where ``nn.MaxPool2d`` operations have been replaced with their ``nn.AvgPool2d`` equivalents.
 The nonlinear ``nn.ReLU`` layers have also been replaced Optim's equivalent of the linear ``nn.Identity`` layer.